QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity

 \subsection{Lagrangian density of QED}

 Here we present the conventional Lagrangian density of the coupled system of the electromagnetic field and the Dirac field.
-It will be given in terms of the potential spinor $\Theta_\Re$ in Eq.~\eqref{eq:Theta} and the electron-positron field $\psi$ since the interaction between the electromagnetic field and the Dirac field is known in terms of the four-potential and the direct representation in terms of the electric and magnetic fields is unknown.
+It will be given in terms of the potential spinor $\Theta_\Re$ in Eq.~\eqref{eq:Theta} and the Dirac electron-positron field $\psi$ since the interaction between the electromagnetic field and the Dirac field is known in terms of the four-potential and the direct representation in terms of the electric and magnetic fields is unknown.
 The conventional four-potential is a real-valued quantity and described by a Hermitian operator in QED \cite{Peskin2018,Landau1982}.
 Therefore, here we use the real-valued form $\Theta_\Re$ of the potential spinor.
 The definition of the Dirac field requires no quantization and the Lagrangian density is called the Lagrangian density of QED as a historical artifact.
 The second quantization is described in Sec.~\ref{sec:secondquantization} below.

 Using our spinor notation, the derivation of the theory below differs from the conventional four-potential-based derivation, even though the resulting dynamical equations are equivalent.
-The conventional four-potential is a real-valued gauge potential.
-Therefore, here we use the real-valued form of the potential spinor in Eq.~\eqref{eq:Theta}.
-The conventional QED Lagrangian density $\mathcal{L}_\mathrm{QED}$ is, thus, written in the eight-spinor notation as
+The conventional formulation of the complete QED Lagrangian density starting from the Lagrangian density of the free Dirac field is briefly described in Appendix \ref{apx:fourcurrent}.
+The conventional QED Lagrangian density $\mathcal{L}_\mathrm{QED}$ is written in the eight-spinor notation as

 Here $\mathcal{L}_\mathrm{QED,D}$ is the Lagrangian density of the free Dirac field and $\mathcal{L}_\mathrm{QED,M}$ is the Lagrangian density of the free Maxwell electromagnetic field.
-The Lagrangian density $\mathcal{L}_\mathrm{QED,DM}$ describes the minimal coupling interaction between the Dirac and electromagnetic fields.
+The Lagrangian density $\mathcal{L}_\mathrm{QED,DM}$ describes the minimal-coupling interaction between the Dirac and electromagnetic fields.
 The quantity $g_\mathrm{e}=q_\mathrm{e}\sqrt{2/\varepsilon_0}$ in Eq.~\eqref{eq:Lagrangiandensity1} is the electric coupling constant of the present theory, where $q_\mathrm{e}=\pm e$ is the electric charge of the particle with $e$ being the elementary charge.
 The Dirac field is normalized so that $\psi^\dag\psi$ corresponds to the number density.
-The quantity $\bar{\psi}=\psi^\dag\boldsymbol{\gamma}_\mathrm{F}^0$ in Eq.~\eqref{eq:Lagrangiandensity1} is the conventional Dirac adjoint.
 The vector arrows above symbols in Eq.~\eqref{eq:Lagrangiandensity1} indicate the direction in which the differential operators operate.
 We have defined the eight-spinor electromagnetic-gauge-covariant derivative operator $\vec{D}$ and its adjoint $\cev{D}$ as

 Here the well-known electromagnetic-gauge-covariant derivative of the Dirac field is given by \cite{Peskin2018}